-Jumpingpound Demonstration Forest overlooks Moose Mountain in Kananaskis Country.
+Jumpingpound Demonstration Forest overlooks Moose Mountain in Kananaskis Country, Alberta, Canada.

 Along the Sibbald Creek Road, a family of mule deer are grazing in the sun at roadside.

 The land is not as wet as anticipated and the short side road into Jumpingpound Demonstration Forest is rough but navigable.
-The gate to the lookout and exhibit is open and allowing the short drive directly to the log cabin on heavily rutted road.
+The gate to the lookout and exhibit is open, allowing the short drive directly to the log cabin on heavily rutted road.

 Several placards, in an open air shelter, explain the dynamics of ranching, oil and gas exploration and public access to this recreational wilderness area.